cminyard/gensio/README.rst

 Running Tests
 =============

 There are a number of tests for gensios.
-They currently only run on Linux and require some external tools.
+They all run on Linux if you have the serialsim kernel module.
+Besides the serial port ones, they run on other platforms as the gensios are supported on that platform.

-They require the serialsim kernel module and python interface.
+The serial port tests require the serialsim kernel module and python interface.
 These are at https://github.com/cminyard/serialsim and allow the tests to use a simulated serial port to read modem control line, inject errors, etc.

 You can get by without serialsim if you have three serial devices: one hooked in echo mode (RX and TX tied together) and two serial devices hooked together do I/O on one device goes to/comes from the other.
+This should work on non-Linux platforms.
 Then set the following environment variables:

 .. code-block:: bash